CS341W-Admin/get-ready-promises/README.md

 5. Add another `.then()` to provide a function that console.logs the returned result from the last chained promise.
 6. Add a `.catch()` to handle any reject scenarios and console.log the failure message.
 7. Add a `.finally()` that console.logs the phrase, “See you tomorrow!”
-8. Save code and view your browser output to confirm successful resolve for all promises.
+8. Save code and view your browser output to confirm successful resolution of all promises.
-9. Access the Change one or more of the following variables to false: `isAfter6AM`, `haveSoap`, `haveClothes`
+9. Access the `modules/promises.js` file and change one or more of the following variables to false: `isAfter6AM`, `haveSoap`, `haveClothes`
 10. Save code and view your browser output to confirm successful handling of the reject scenario.
 11. Follow the instructions below for _Submitting Your Code via GitHub_.